6 Powerful Online Marketing Trends for the Future (Updated February 2019)

 While blog posts and video content will forever drive site traffic, they’re not the out-of-box thinking consumers crave.

-Incorporating interactive visual content like VR and AR in your marketing efforts, though, is a whole other level.
+Incorporating interactive visual content like VR and AR in your marketing efforts, though, will take it to a whole other level.

 With VR and AR, you can offer prospects a completely immersive product demonstration like never before.

 Content marketing in itself isn’t a new concept.
-But incorporating storytelling to get brand messages across is a relatively new trend.
+But incorporating storytelling to get brand messages across is one of the newest online marketing trends.

 After all, who doesn’t like a good story?